ljohanon06/ServoControl/README.md

 # ServoControl
+&copy; 2025 Levi Johanon.
+All rights reserved.

 ESP32-S3 Code and PCB design used for controlling up to 32 servos with 4 GPIO pins.
 Uses level shifters and d flip-flops on the pcb to control the servos.
 RMT is used on the ESP32-S3 to control the signals.
 The servos used are MG996R or any servo acceptiong a pwm from 1-2ms at 50Hz.

+To learn more about using the code please see the README.md in the servo_controller folder.

 ## How Servos Work
 <p align="center">